 - Who will have access to my student’s health-related information?

-We protect and maintain the privacy and confidentiality of all students – this means not sharing whether or not a student has visited Student Health Services and/or the details of any visit(s) they may had with us without their permission.
+We protect and maintain the privacy and confidentiality of all students – this means not sharing whether or not a student has visited Student Health and Wellness and/or the details of any visit(s) they may had with us without their permission.
 Federal and state law provides safeguards for ensuring that your student’s health information is adequately protected.
 This being said, it’s not uncommon for students to call a parent of family member mid-visit; we’re happy to discuss your student’s situation with you so long as your student has authorized the discussion – your student will need to fill out an “Authorization to Release Information” to grant us permission to release any of their medical information to a third party.
 Learn more about Privacy Practices on the Confidentiality page and Patient Rights & Responsibilities page.

-All registered Storrs campus students have access to our services, regardless of insurance coverage – this means that students who use our services may have SHIP insurance only, private insurance only, or have dual insurance coverage (SHIP and another private insurance”.
+All registered Storrs campus students have access to our services, regardless of insurance coverage – this means that students who use our services may have SHIP insurance only, private insurance only, or have dual insurance coverage (SHIP and another private insurance.”
 We use a fee-for-service billing model, similar to your private physician’s office.
 There are charges for office visits, laboratory services, x-rays, pharmacy items, as well as specialty clinics, such as orthopedics.
 Basic first aid, consultations with the triage nurse, telephone advice nurse, health education services, nutrition and physical activity counseling are provided at no charge.

 Any charges deemed the student’s responsibility can be paid via cash, check, credit/debit card or Husky Bucks at the ‘Check In’ window or opted to be put on the university fee bill.
 We can also process HSA/FSA debit cards.